iqss-research/readme-software/README.md

 data(clinton, package="readme")
 ```

-This dataset is comprised of 1676 documents coded into 6 mutually exclusive categories (`TRUTH`).
+This dataset is comprised of 1,676 documents coded into 6 mutually exclusive categories (`TRUTH`).

-The first task is to convert the raw text for each document (`TEXT`) into a document-feature matrix using the word vector summaries.
-We start by loading in the word vector summaries into a table that can be referenced by the `undergrad()` function.
+The first task is to convert the raw text for each document (`TEXT`) into a document-feature matrix using the word vector summaries; to load the word vector summaries into a table we use the `undergrad()` function.
 By default, the package will download a default dictionary of word vectors from the Stanford GloVe project into using the `download_wordvecs()` function.

 The `undergrad()` function then takes as input the raw document texts and the word vector dictionary and returns a set of feature summaries for each document in the dataset. `cleanme()` pre-processes the text.
 Setting `wordVecs` to `NULL` will cause the function to search for the default word vector file called `glove.6B.200d.txt` in the `readme` installation directory.
 If this file is found, it will read it directly and use it as the word vector dictionary.